bwu99/nov2020_homework/README.md

   The unit in the file is in watt.
 #### Requirements:
 -	**for R, use R dplyr package; for Python, use dfply package**
-- Create script to load both files.
+- Create script to load both files and merge.
 -	Given the limitation of data period, try to find the overlap period and merge the data into hourly. (ignore the year but making sure the date/hour matched)
 -	After merging the source files correctly, please create one more column in the output file to give total hourly consumption of electricity. (sum all columns)
--	try to plot the data and see if there’s any abnormal in the dataset and summarize any pattern observed from the data by hourl/weekday/month
+-	Create plots of the data and see if there’s any abnormal in the dataset and summarize any pattern observed from the data by hourl/weekday/month
 #### Hint:
 - try to show smart/efficient way to merge and sum column
 -	try not to hard code by column number or name but making the script re-usable for general data formatting